POP EDUCATION PROGRAMS

 Q: Does POP work with school clubs and after school programs?

 A: Yes!
-POP creates education programs for K-12 classrooms, in-school clubs, and after school group.
+POP creates education programs for 1-12 grade classrooms, in-school clubs, and after school groups.
 Our programs can be tailored for groups with mixed ages and/or learning levels.
-If you’re unable to pay the $31/child fee for a full class, consider creating an POP Opera Club for a smaller group of students.

 Q: I want to utilize my AMS funding, but I need assistance.
 Who can help me?

 A: Email the State of California Department of Education at Prop28@cde.ca.gov.
-Or, contact Teila Theisen, POP’s Director of Education and Community Engagement, at teila@pacificoperaproject.com.
+Or, contact Anthony Whitson-Martini, POP’s Director of Education and Engagement, at anthony@pacificoperaproject.com.